 Why Cook Broccoli On the Stove Top Instead of Roasting?

-I was originally going to make this Garlic Parmesan Broccoli roasted in the oven, but in the end I opted for a quick stove top steam + sauté for two reasons: it’s faster and it makes larger servings.
+This quick skillet method is great for two reasons: it’s faster and it makes larger servings.
 What do I mean by that?
-Well, when you roast vegetables in the oven, they not only get really tasty, but they shrink a bit due to dehydration.
+Well, when you roast vegetables in the oven, they not only get really tasty, but they also shrink a bit due to dehydration.
 I could easily eat an entire crown of roasted broccoli myself.
 When it’s steamed, the broccoli stays plump and fills you up faster.
 Gotta stretch those pennies any way you can!

 Fresh broccoli is kind of on the expensive end of the vegetable spectrum around here, so the second trick I used to keep it cost effective is to include more of the stems.
 A lot of people tend to cut the florets right at the base where they join to the thick stalk, but that stem is actually pretty delicious, why not eat it?
-To help make it more tender, I peeled the thicker skin off the bottom portion of the stem and cut it into thin spears (see photos below).
+To help make it more tender, peel the thicker skin off the bottom portion of the stem and cut it into thin spears (see the step by step photos below).

 This Quick Garlic Parmesan Broccoli combines my favorite flavors, garlic, lemon, and Parmesan, in one fast and easy dish.
-I served it with my Eggplant Parmesan Pasta this week, but it would be great with any pasta, or meat dish.
+It would be great with any pasta, or meat dish.
 The flavors are quite versatile!